irsbugs/irsbugs3.github.io/pages/readme-src/README.md

 The src top-level directory has 4 x folders and 3 x files.
 The four folders are:
 ```
-,github <--- Contains the workflow folder with thew main.yml yaml file for Nikola to rebuild the wbsite
+.github <--- Contains the workflow folder with thew main.yml yaml file for Nikola to rebuild the wbsite
 files   <--- Folder for files.
 For example .pdf's for downloading and to customise css.
 images  <--- Folder for storing .jpg, .png, etc. image files
 pages   <--- Folder for all the .rst or .md files that become .html webpages.